CloudReactor/aws-role-template/README.md

 10. On the final page, check the checkbox at the bottom that acknowledges that CloudFormat may create IAM resources, and hit "Create Stack".
 11. After the stack is created, select the stack and go to the "Outputs" tab.
-Note the values of the "OneprocdashRolARN" and "TaskExecutionRoleARN" keys, to be entered when creating a Run Environment in oneprocdash.
+Note the values of the "OneprocdashRoleARN" and "TaskExecutionRoleARN" keys, to be entered when creating a Run Environment in oneprocdash.